edysfy/Group_website/sysImp.md

 [16-27th feb]

-After having got to grips with the brief and decided on an idea, we began putting together an initial paper draft for our website.
+After having got to grips with the brief and decided on an idea, this sprint was concerned with putting together an initial paper draft for our website, and setting up all the things we needed to enable continuous development and integration; namely our angular project and our github repository.
+We also tentatively began to collect feedback on our iniial paper prototype designs.

 Sprint aims: